COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint2Backlog.md

 # 4. How long will parked location last
 Sprint 2
 ## Effort
+Small
 ## Acceptance Criteria
+* Prove that when parked Marker has been placed, and the app is in the background for and extended time that it still maintains original parked location.
 ## who is doing it
 Drew
 ## user story
+* The user should be able to let the application be in the background without loosing Marker location data.
+When the app becomes the focus again, it should show the original Marker location pinned.
 ## Tasks
+* Research which way I should implement this
+* Implement the desired outcome

 # 5. Notification refator
 Sprint 2